jam1garner/cargo-skyline/README.md

-    listen         Listen for logs being output from a switch running skyline at the given ip new            Create a new plugin from a template package        Package plugin and latest Skyline into a zip file to prepare it for release rm             List the files in the plugin directory for the given game run            Install the current plugin and listen for skyline logging self-update    Update cargo-skyline command
+    listen         Listen for logs being output from a switch running skyline at the given ip new            Create a new plugin from a template package        Package plugin and latest Skyline into a zip file to prepare it for release rm             Delete a file from the plugin directory for the given game run            Install the current plugin and listen for skyline logging self-update    Update cargo-skyline command
     set-ip         Set the IP address of the switch to install to